-The Midnight bus runs from Luxembourg city via Clausen and Kirchberg to Steinsel, stopping at Bereldange, Walferdange and Helmsange.
+The Nightlife bus runs from Luxembourg city via Clausen and Kirchberg to Steinsel, stopping at Bereldange, Walferdange and Helmsange.
 It operates from just after midnight with the last bus at 03.15 on Friday and Saturday nights.

 The Walfy Flexibus runs across the municipality and is free.
 It runs from 07.00 to 19.00 from Monday to Friday and 09.00 to 19.00 on Saturday.
 To book it, call 8002 20 20.

 There are charging stations for electric vehicles at the town hall square, near the Pidal centre, at the Biergercenter, near the sports hall and at Haus um Becheler.
 To use them residents should take a contract with one of the ten electricity suppliers in Luxembourg.